By Mary Ann Swissler

 Not true, but that didn’t stop the freshman pol from contacting some men I’ve managed to piss off over the past 28 years, including sexual harassers from old jobs, a journalism grad school professor, and a crack-smoking junior high school teacher.
 Franken used his show biz and media contacts to give these men, and one woman, soap boxes in which to smear me.

 It makes no sense.
 After fighting tooth and nail to legally prove he won the 2008 election for U.S. Senator to Minnesota, celebrity Al Franken decided to turn me into an Enemy of the State, from early ’09 to early ’11.
-Me, a political nobody.
+Me, a political nobody and a very, very minor journalist.

 I wouldn’t exactly care about the rantings of an obvious buffoon but Franken’s star power wooed people to his side.
 People believed him.